 Using custom colours on your blog

-If you want to experiment with colours on your blog, you’ll probably do that using hex codes, which consist of a hash sign and 6 hexadecimal characters that represent a specific colour.
+If you want to experiment with colours on your blog, one way to do that is with hex codes.
+What on earth is a hex code?
+They consist of a hash sign and 6 hexadecimal characters to represent a specific colour.
 You can enter hex codes in the WP editor to modify the colour of headings, regular text, backgrounds, separator blocks, etc.

 Growing Your Blog